• Skip to main content

 Download this free word awareness activity to help your learners count sentences in words.

 I decided to give my Five a turn.
 He had no trouble at all – no matter how fast I spoke the sentences.
-This was no surprise; he’s a beginning reader and learned the concept of word with the voice to print cards we did when he was a preschooler.
+This was no surprise; he’s a beginning reader and learned the concept of word when he was a preschooler.

 More teaching tips